This site uses affiliate links and I may earn a commission at no extra cost to you.

 Baked butternut squash is great on its own as a simple side or main dish.
 Your options, however, do not end there.
 Roasted butternut squash can be used in a variety of ways.
 This golden brown and caramelized squash can be part of the dish, soup, or even as a sauce.
 Here are some of my personal favorites:

-1. Roasted Butternut Squash with Indian Spices and Caramelized Onions – To give it extra taste, I used spices like turmeric and garam masala in this fall recipe.
-However, this dish can be prepared at any time of the year.
+1. Roasted Butternut Squash with Indian Spices and Caramelized Onions – To give it even more flavor depth, I used spices like turmeric and garam masala in this fall recipe that tastes amazing any time of year.

-2. Thai-Style Butternut Squash Soup – This pureed soup gives the feeling of a cold winter night.
+2. Thai-Style Butternut Squash Soup – This pureed soup is hearty and warming on a cool night.
 The chilies in this Thai-style soup provide a nice kick of heat, while the coconut milk provides a touch of sweetness.

-3. Butternut Squash Sauce and Roasted Veggies – Making a sauce with butternut squash and carrots is another way to use it.
+3. Butternut Squash Sauce and Roasted Veggies – Making a sauce with butternut squash and carrots is a delicious way to use roasted squash.
 This dish calls for steamed squash, but roasted squash would work just as well and add more flavor depth.

 Photos by Alfonso Revilla